 So, always ask before taking a picture.
 If you go and ask directly for a click, they may refuse.
 So, start a conversation with the person whose portrait you want to shoot.
-Ask for the permission only when you find the person comfortable with your presence.
+Ask for permission only when you find the person is comfortable with your presence.

 10. Do Landscape Photography

 I recommend capturing the landscapes of the places that you are visiting.
 When you are at a new place, spend some time over there to know which angle will be right for that particular landscape, and what elements to be included in the frame for a good composition.

 Don’t try to capture the regular frames which you can find all over the internet.
 Try to photograph something exciting and unique.
 You can make use of camera filters here.
 Use ND filters or Grad ND filters for your landscape shots.
 Make use of a tripod to get a steady shot.
 Use long exposure wherever you find it useful.